mmycin/commander/README.md

   ```
   ls logs/*.log | each { rm $it.name }
   ```
-* **Executed**: AI Commander sends that pipeline to your Nushell shell.
+* **Executed**: AI Commander sends that pipeline to your Terminal shell.
 Watch the magic happen.

 ---